20 min read

 The widow who wanted to avoid burdening her children

 Susan’s children were loving and responsible, but both had demanding jobs and young families.
-Rather than assuming they would “cope somehow”, she appointed one child as main executor, named a reserve, and built in flexibility for outside help if needed.
+Rather than assuming they would cope somehow, she appointed one child as main executor, named a reserve, and built in flexibility for outside help if needed.
 That gave reassurance without locking the estate into permanent professional control.

-Image Wooden Blocks spelling FAQ
+Image: Wooden Block spelling FAQ

 What does an executor do?